Early contact and engagement

 - Local intelligence to optimise delivery

-This service is designed to complement the support already provided by individual R&D offices and can be accessed by liaising with our Local Clinical Research Networks (LCRNs).
-You can find contact details for your local Network here.
+This service is designed to complement the support already provided by individual R&D offices and can be accessed by liaising with our local Clinical Research Networks (CRNs).
+Here are contact details for your local Network.

 If you require any further assistance, or are unsure where to start, please email the Study Support Service Helpdesk: email@example.com or call us on 0113 343 4555.

 Attributing the costs of health and social care Research and Development (AcoRD)

 To ensure researchers have all the support they need around the attribution of study activities, we’ve pulled together a number of resources which will help you understand the principles of AcoRD, including our attribution e-learning tool.

 Find your AcoRD specialist

 NIHR has established a network of AcoRD specialists based across all of our local CRNs to: